-If your work email is served by Google and you suspect Vault is enabled, and you’re concerned about privacy and cybersecurity, there are a couple of ways to limit what’s being recorded: Option 1.
-Disable Drafts in "MAIL" If you’re using a mail “client” like the Mail program on Macs or Outlook on PC’s, you can choose to disable store draft messages on the server IF you use IMAP so you are not typing directly into the Gmail’s digital net.
-Take a look:
+If your work email is served by Google and you suspect Vault is enabled, and you’re concerned about privacy and cybersecurity, there are a couple of ways to limit what’s being recorded:

+Option 1: IF you have an older version of Microsoft Office you’re Golden.
+It used to be the apps were never connected to the internet.
+Type into TextEdit or Word.
 Compose to your delight in those apps, cut and paste directly into your Gmail or Mail Client.
 This option works only on Non-cloud based.
 You can do this with the new versions, but you run the potential of the version being saved on Microsoft servers, depending on your settings.

-Option 3: Disable Internet connection: You Compose, delete, type over and write anything you want and then, when that draft is in final form, you can reconnect to the internet and send or save just the final draft on the server.
+Option 2: Disable Internet connection: You compose, delete, type over and write anything you want and then, when that draft is in final form, you can reconnect to the internet and send or save just the final draft on the server.
 Prior to disconnecting from the internet, you can open Gmail.
-Then, disable internet and Gmail allows you to "compose" as many different emails as you'd like.
-Each time you click "COMPOSE" a new window pops up.
-You can also compose in a mail client or use Word or Stickies or text editor and then cut and paste into Gmail or your mail Client.
+Then, disable internet and Gmail allows you to “compose” as many different emails as you’d like.
+Each time you click “COMPOSE” a new window pops up.
+You can also compose in a mail client or use Word or Stickies or text editor and then cut and paste to Gmail or your mail Client.